For One Extraordinary Morning, the road belongs only to the cyclists

 - Multiple safety features including EMT unit along the route and emergency radio support

-RTH is 36 miles round trip, 5,248 feet of elevation gain, starts & ends at Port Angeles city pier, with the mid-point turnaround at Hurricane Ridge.
+RTH is 36 miles round trip, 5,248 feet of elevation gain, starts & ends at the water’s edge along Port Angeles city pier, with the mid-point turnaround at Hurricane Ridge.
 For route maps, device downloads, and detailed ride breakdown visit our About the Ride page

 - Early bib pickup available Friday and Saturday, 6-8pm